What Is Trigeminal Neuralgia?

 We can help

 You don't have to suffer the intense pain and incapacitating effects of trigeminal neuralgia.
-At The Mount Sinai Medical Center, we are experienced in finding the best treatment for each patient to achieve long-lasting relief.
+At The Mount Sinai Health System, we are experienced in finding the best treatment for each patient to achieve long-lasting relief.
 If you think you may have trigeminal neuralgia, or you need relief of your TGN symptoms and pain, call us to schedule an appointment at 212-241-2377.

 Helen Rock suffered from recurrent episodes of intense facial pain for 10 years.
 She finally sought treatment for her trigeminal neuralgia at Mount Sinai.
 View Video